tomtiv/tomtiv.github.io/_posts/2022/05/2022-05-01-bones-are-good.md

 ---
 layout: post
-title: When the bones are good, the rest don't matter
+title: When the bones are good
 tags: [song, sam, hope, love, bones]
 comments: true
 ---
 __Lyrics__
+>
 > We're in the homestretch of the high times
 > We took a hard left But we're alright
 > Yeah, life sure can try to put love through it, but